Yilin-Yang/VSCrib.vim/README.md

 --------------------------------------------------------------------------------
 VSCrib.vim requires at least [Vim 7.4.1304](https://github.com/vim/vim/commit/7823a3bd2eed6ff9e544d201de96710bd5344aaf)
 or [practically any recent version of neovim.](https://github.com/neovim/neovim/commit/4dcd19d9bc2417051ddbda177010ca8c0cb2cf73)

-In practice, VSCrib.vim is primarily developed using neovim 0.3.4+, with only limited testing on Vim 7.X.
-If you encounter problems, they might be fixed by upgrading to a newer version of Vim, but please do [open an Issue](https://github.com/Yilin-Yang/VSCrib.vim/issues) as well.
+If you encounter problems while using Vim 7.4.X, they might be fixed by upgrading to a newer version of Vim, but please do [open an Issue](https://github.com/Yilin-Yang/VSCrib.vim/issues) as well.